Background

 - Normal values: 1.00–1.40.

-- Noncompressible arteries: Values >1.40 suggest medial arterial calcification (common in diabetes and chronic kidney disease).
-In such cases, measure toe pressures and toe-brachial index instead.
+- Noncompressible arteries: Values >1.40 suggest medial arterial calcification (common in diabetes and chronic kidney disease (CKD)).
+In such cases, measure toe pressures and toe-brachial index (TBI) instead.

-- Exercise testing: If symptoms suggest PAD but resting ABI is normal, perform post-exercise ABI.
+- Exercise testing: If symptoms suggest PAD but resting ankle-brachial index (ABI) is normal or borderline (0.91–0.99), perform post-exercise ABI.
 A decrease ≥20% in ABI or ≥30 mmHg drop in ankle pressure supports the diagnosis.

 Toe-Brachial Index